Installing ARTIQ¶

 , you may encounter prompts to modify certain configuration settings.
 These settings correspond to the nixConfig

-flag within the ARTIQ flake:
+section in the ARTIQ flake:

 do you want to allow configuration setting 'extra-sandbox-paths' to be set to '/opt' (y/N)?